|Computer Science Fundamentals

-This lab considers an object-oriented solution to the following:
+This program examines an object-oriented, Scheme-based solution to the following:

 Grocery Store Model: There is a queue for each clerk.
 When the customer is ready for service, the customer selects the shortest queue and stays in that queue until being served.

 Airport Model: There is only one queue, which all customers enter.
 When a clerk becomes available, the customer at the head of the queue goes to that clerk for service.